Travelling internationally to Anthrocon

 Your number one priority when planning international travel is making sure you’ve got a valid passport to travel; after all, we wouldn’t want you to be stuck at the airport!
 In addition, depending on your country of origin, you may need additional documents such as a travel visa or other documentation in order to travel to the United States without restrictions.
 Please consult your local government office or embassy if you do not know what these are, as Anthrocon cannot provide advice or counsel on your situation.
 You can also start by checking the United States government’s Visa Wizard.

 In addition to having your documents, you may need to verify that your passport does not expire for at least 6 months.
-For example, if your passport’s expiration date is August 30th, 2024 and you are traveling on June 30th, 2024, you may need to check that you can still travel using that passport as it is within 6 months of expiry.
-Otherwise, you may be asked to renew it before travel and will not be able to use that passport.
+For example, if your passport’s expiration date is August of the travelling year and you are travelling in June or July, you may need to check that you can still travel using that passport as it is within 6 months of expiry.
+Otherwise, you may be asked to renew it before travel, and will not be able to use that passport to enter the United States.

 If you aren’t sure about your travel documents being valid for traveling to the United States, please consult your local government office or embassy.